cogentcore/core/README.md

 ### TODO

+* splitter is new type (not layout), n = number of children, keep size []int updated for that, and, critically, set a new NodeFlag for FixedSize element on the children -- add FixedSizedParent() method and send that for re-rendering in treeview and structview when they need to fully rebuild.  parent Vp sets fixedsize too.
+Also do the AllocPosRel vs. AllocPos split-out to keep that sane.

+* add creator / inspector in a different window :)

 * don't re-render scrollbar in course of scrolling!?

 * need to put scrollbar on inner layout -- outer is getting it all for treeview -- treeview should separately scroll -- may need a diff layout config